thugmba/CG/Word.md

 **StudentID_Name_Keyword**
 Example: `S1234567_James_WordPractice`

+StudentID must start with uppercase such as 'S'.

 Use **Times New Roman** font, **font size 11 pt** in all documents unless otherwise specified.

 Each scenario must include saving your work as both: